emilsw/ew/optimize/slowwatches.md

 Hi Corvin,

-You may have heard that shopping cart abandonment is the main reason [why online retailers are losing 68.53% of sales](http://baymard.com/lists/cart-abandonment-rate) (that's a lot of money).
-The good news is that with a few fixes you can get some of that money back.
+I'm sure you have heard that shopping cart abandonment is the main reason [why online retailers are losing 68.53% of sales](http://baymard.com/lists/cart-abandonment-rate) (I know you have some background in ecommerce).

 I looked at <https://www.slow-watches.com/checkout/cart/> and here are some simple things you can change to improve it and boost your revenue: